hovo-hakobyan/FPS-AI-Combat-Difficulty/README.md

 * Which agents should hit and which ones should miss?
 * What is the delay between each time the player should get hit?
 ### Token system
+In order to determine which agent gets to hit their shot, we will use a logical token.
+By default, all the agents will miss their shots, except the one with the token.
+The latter will hit their shot and release the token, which will be distributed again.

+In our logic we would have:

+* Code that determines which agent is the most relevant to get the token
+* Code that calculates when this agent should get the token (in seconds), thus when should the bullet hit the player (dynamic timer)

+To simplify further explanation I will use a single AI.
+In this case we can ignore the logic that will determine which AI is the most relevant and we can focus on the delay calculation for a single AI.
+I will show how to deal with multiple AI agents in the upcoming sections.
+## Dealing with single AI

+### Delay between hits
+How can we calculate the delay between hits, a.k.a when should an agent get the token?
+If we use a constant delay between each hit, the player might find out that the shots hit them every x second, which is not believable behavior.
+We want to make this delay dynamic, so we'll use a formula to calculate the final delay.

+`finalDelay = baseDelay * multipliers`